mathinstitut/goemaxima/README.md

 The prebuilt docker images are available from the docker hub at `mathinstitut/goemaxima:[version]-latest`.

 The port of the server in the container is `8080` and the path that has to be input into stack is `http://[address:port]/goemaxima`.
+Some older versions of the image accept only `http://[address:port]/maxima` and this url should work in newer versions as well.

 License
 =======